 - Symptoms cause you sorrow or harm your normal functioning, such as affecting your work performance; and

 - Symptoms occur most of the time on most days and have lasted at least two weeks; and

-- The symptoms are not due to a medication side-effect, or to drug or alcohol misuse, or to a physical condition such as an underactive thyroid or pituitary gland.
+- The symptoms are not due to a medication side-effect, drug or alcohol misuse, or to a physical condition such as an underactive thyroid or pituitary gland.

 Severity of Depression